AshtonGasser/AshtonGasser/README.md

 * I'm a FullStack Sofware Engineere based out of the Kansas City area! ✌️
-* I'm passionate about documentation and attention-to-detail 📚
 * Ask me anything!
 I'd love to connect!
 * Fun fact: I'm Currently learning how to play the bass 🤟